Revised – December 2016

 - Do not include personal or sensitive data in, or in response to, an email.

 - Monitor your account activity closely and watch for unusual activity.
-You can use Broadway Federal Bank Online Banking to monitor account balances and activity 24/7.
+You can use City First Bank Online Banking to monitor account balances and activity 24/7.

 - When you finish your online and/or mobile banking sessions, be sure to log out.